Ángel Torres (footballer, born 2000): Legal Issues

 Later that month, on 23 April 2024, it was revealed that Torres had been arrested by NSW Police.
 He was taken to Gosford Police Station where he was charged with two counts of common assault, intimidation and aggravated sexual intercourse without consent.
 He has since been released on bail.
 Torres was stood down by the Mariners.

 On 4 April 2025, Torres was found not guilty of all charges against him.

 Dynamo Kyiv

-Following his acquittal of all charges in Australia, on 6 May 2025, Torres joined Ukrainian Premier League leaders, Dynamo Kyiv on a 3 year contract.
+Following his acquittal of all charges in Australia, on 6 May 2025, Torres joined Ukrainian Premier League leaders, Dynamo Kyiv on a 3-year contract.

+Eyüpspor loan

+On 17 January 2026, Torres joined Süper Lig club Eyüpspor on loan for the remainder of the season.

+Operário Ferroviário

+On 8 August 2026, Torres joined Série B club Operário Ferroviário on loan until 30 June 2027.